ouspg/tls13tutorial/README.md

 **The first steps to continue with the project are:**

 * Implement decoders for missing required extensions to fully construct the extension types.
 Currently, extensions types are identified but their inner data is left unparsed.
 * After that, you need to construct all the traffic keys for decrypting the rest of the handshake data.
   Check [illustration](https://tls13.xargs.org/#server-handshake-keys-calc).
     * Key Derivation functions are pre-implemented.
 You need to:
-        * Parse server's public key and add it to `HandshakeKeys` structure
+        * Parse the server's public key and add it to the `HandshakeKeys` structure
         * Calculate the transcript hash
-        * Use `key_schedule` function to calculate the keys and use the keys afterward.
+        * Use the `key_schedule` function to calculate the keys and use the keys afterward.
         * Implement decrypting function for `CHACHA20_POLY1305_SHA256`.
-You can use [this](https://docs.rs/chacha20poly1305/latest/chacha20poly1305/) dependency (already in project).
-Note the use of sequence counter!
+You can use [this](https://docs.rs/chacha20poly1305/latest/chacha20poly1305/) dependency (already in the project).
+Note the use of a sequence counter!
         * Now you can decrypt and continue finishing the handshake process until the server provides session tickets, and go as far as you like.

-You can also see the documentation of this project in browser.
+You can also see the documentation of this project in the browser.
 Run `cargo doc --open`.
-Documentation and `Display` formatting pull requests are welcome - might even give some points.
+Documentation and `Display` formatting pull requests are welcome - and might even give some points.

 ## Type-Length-Value (TLV) pattern